What Is Visual Perception?

 A Practical Illustration From A Child's Life...

-The scenario described below will hopefully give you some insight into the way visual perception enables us to experience and respond to everyday situations.
+The scenario described below will hopefully give you some insight into the way visual perception enables us to experience and respond to everyday situations outside of formal learning.

 spotting the butterfly is made possible by good visual perception skillsCan you see the butterfly?